-Join Scott Simpson for an in-depth discussion in this video Using a key for more-secure access, part of Understanding SSH.
+Join Scott Simpson for an in-depth discussion in this video Using a key for more-secure access, part of Learning SSH.

 - It's common to use a cryptographic key rather than a username and password to access an SSH server.
 Doing so is much more secure and it can be more convenient.
 Key-based access requires a cryptographic key pair made up of a public key and a private key.
 The server will have the public key and you'll have the private key.
 You can generate a different key for each computer you connect from, or copy your private key to each computer you use.
 There are benefits and drawbacks for each choice.